chucksn/World-Radio/README.md

 6. **Responsiveness on other device sizes**

-- This app uses CRUD operations on the backend to implement the authorization and favorite feature.
+- This app uses CRUD operations on the backend to implement the Authorization and favorite feature.

 ## Tech Stack